asherbhs/asherbhs.github.io/apl-book/_sources/trees/parent-vectors.md

 Mirroring the tree.
 ```

-Our first step is to simply reverse the parent vector.
+Our first step is to invert the parent vector is simply reverse it.

 ```{code-cell}
 ⌽p